geraudmathe/Locomotive-fundamentals/README.md

 	The second one specifies the list of available locales for the site.
 That's where you will add your custom locale.
 You can also remove all unwanted locales, so that they don't appear in the admin panel.

-3. When your custom locale is added, you need to add in the application assets the .png image of the locale flag which will appears in the admin panel (if you don't, it will raises an error) :
+3. When your custom locale is added in the Locomotive config, you need to add the .png image of the locale flag in the application assets, which will appears in the admin panel (if you don't, it will raises an error) :

 	![internationalization locales](Locomotive-fundamentals/raw/master/images/internationalization_locales.png)

 	The .png image is 24x24px.
 Put this file in the main Rails app, in the folder ```/app/assets/images/locomotive/icons/flags/```.
-The name of the image must be your locale's name, for example Taiwanese flag would be named ```tw.png```.
+The name of the image must be your locale's name, for example Taiwanese flag must be named ```tw.png```.

 4. Precompile your assets : ```bundle exec rake assets:precompile```
-5. Last step : add translations.
+5. Add translations.

 	Locomotive backoffice have the following translation files (with LOCALE being the shortname of each locale) :